 - Comprehensive anti-bullying and harassment policies work.
 Enumerated anti-bullying policies are the most effective at addressing anti-LGBT and bias-based bullying.
 In fact, the 2011 National School Climate Survey also reported that students in states with school policies that don’t specifically include sexual orientation, gender identity and expression (in other words, enumerated policies) are no more protected from bullying than students who live in states without any anti-bullying and/or harassment laws.

 - The bill cultivates respect which will create safer schools.
 The bill provides language ensuring that all students have a safe learning environment which helps reduce the nation’s growing drop-out rate.
 Research shows that bullying and harassment are serious problems that impede students’ academic progress and overall mental health.
 GLSEN research has also found that nearly one-third of all students are bullied at least once a month and that one out of every ten high school drop-outs left school because of repeated bullying.

-- As of early May 2013, the House version of this bill has 120 cosponsors and the Senate version had 7.
+- As of September 2014, the House version of this bill has 208 cosponsors and the Senate version has 47 cosponsors.

-- This bill is in the first stage of the legislative process where it is being considered in committee.
-The bill has been referred to the House Education and Workforce Committee along with the Senate Committee on Health, Education, Labor and Pensions.
+- The bill has been referred to the House Education and Workforce and the Senate Committee on Health, Education, Labor and Pensions.

 - A broad range of educational and non-educational organizations have continued support for SSIA, including the American Library Association, the National PTA, the American Federation of Teachers, Big Brothers Big Sisters of America, GLSEN, and the National Council of La Raza.